jendives2000/Data_ML_Practice_2025/9-0_Gen_AI/RAG_ChatGPT-API_DuckDB-Vector/README.md

 This is a practice project aiming at the creation of a chatbot that can answer questions on movies using the following tech:
 - LLM: openAI 4o-mini
+- vector embedding:
-- vector embedding: openAI "text-embedding-3-large" (openAI tiktoken module)
+  - cost: openAI "text-embedding-3-large" (openAI tiktoken module)
+  - embedding: DuckDB
 - RAG: langchain + Kaggle IMDb dataset

 Here are the main steps of the project: